Jpoker01/gareth-odyssey-unity-game/README.md

 ## Build Overview

-This build focuses everything on one finished level rather than trying to implement the full game concept. **Level 2** ships with finished art, five enemies, checkpoints, a working HUD, all four difficulty settings, and a full intro to completion loop.
+This build focuses on one finished level rather than trying to implement the full game base on the concept. **Level 2** is with finished art, five enemies, checkpoints, a working HUD, all four difficulty settings, and a full intro to completion loop.
 Levels 1, 3, and 4 remain at the design stage.

 > **Your goal:** travel through the ruins of Gortyna - from open olive groves into dense marble ruins — and recover the **Law Code of Gortyn** before your lives run out.